This post may contain affiliate links.

 • 3 Eggs

-• 150 g Self Raising Flour
+• 150 g Self raising flour

-• 1 Lemon , Zest Only (reserve lemon for the drizzle)
+• 1 Lemon , Zest only (reserve lemon for the drizzle)

-• 1 tsp Lemon Extract
+• 1 tsp Lemon extract, See notes

 For the drizzle:

-• 25 g Icing Sugar
+• 25 g Icing sugar

 For the buttercream icing: